mmistakes/made-mistakes-jekyll/_posts/articles/2012-03-19-going-static.md

 Back when I still had a website powered by Wordpress, I toyed with the idea of designing art directed blog posts.
 Essentially posts that deviated from the blog's theme and became something unique based on the posts content.
 Think of the editorial design work done in print magazines and you'll get the idea.

 To achieve this you could install any number of art direction [Wordpress plugins](http://wordpress.org/extend/plugins/art-direction/) to include custom CSS styles into a post's layout overriding the defaults.
 If you ask me, using [Liquid If statement](http://wiki.shopify.com/UsingLiquid#If_.2F_Else_.2F_Unless) tags in a templates seems less hacky and way more customizable.
-Loading custom CSS for specific pages becomes an almost trivial exercise once you wrap your head around Liquid and <abbr title="YAML Ain't Markup Language">YAML</abbr>.
+Loading custom CSS for specific pages becomes an almost trivial exercise once you wrap your head around Liquid and YAML.

 ### Less is More

-When I first heard about [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/about/) I rejected the idea of using a <abbr>CSS</abbr> preprocessor.
-Feeling like I've sharpened my <abbr>CSS</abbr> skills to a razor sharp edge, I in no way wanted to add another layer of complexity to my workflow.
+When I first heard about [Less](http://lesscss.org/) and [Sass](http://sass-lang.com/about/) I rejected the idea of using a CSS preprocessor.
+Feeling like I've sharpened my CSS skills to a razor sharp edge, I in no way wanted to add another layer of complexity to my workflow.
 With a second look I decided it made a lot of sense to at least experiment with writing Less and see how I could utilize it in my next project.

 Bare minimum I figured I could use global variables for the site's color palette and default typography and maybe a mixin or two.
 The beauty of Less is that you don't have to alter your current .css files.
 Just changed the .css extension to .less and you're done.
 Then use as little or *as less* that you want.